nushell/nushell.github.io/lang-guide/lang-guide.md

 #### Casts

-The command 'into binary' can convert other data types into a binary datatype.
+The command `into binary` can convert other data types into a binary datatype.
-See 'help into binary' for a complete list of compatible input data types.
+See `help into binary` for a complete list of compatible input data types.

 ### Glob

 What it is: A pattern to match pathnames in a filesystem.

-Annotation: 'glob'
+Annotation: `glob`

 Nu supports creating a value as a glob, it's similar to string, but if you pass it to some commands that support glob pattern(e.g: `open`), it will be expanded.
 It's best to see difference between `glob` and `string` by example: